 Health Promotion Board (HPB) Youth Preventive Health Service conducts annual health screening and immunisation for your child.
 These services ensure the protection of your child’s health and early detection of health issues.

 The school health team visits primary schools annually to conduct health screening of students.
+This will allow for early detection of health issues and encourage building of foundational healthy habits.

 It is important that you provide your child's updated medical information prior to the school health visit.
 All information provided will be kept strictly confidential and will only be used by HPB in the management of your child's health^.